-You may be cabled up to the nines with your own home network resplendently living in its own cabinet, or you only have a tired old Cat 5 cable shoved under the door to your room this relatively inexpensive upgrade could really make a noticeable difference to what you do with your PCs
+You may be cabled up to the nines, with your own home network resplendently living in its own cabinet.
+Or you could only have a tired old Cat 5 cable shoved under the door to your room.
+But this relatively inexpensive item could really make a noticeable difference to what you do with your PC.

 Also, it’s not always true in this scenario that the most expensive is the best.
-Just like with HDMI cables, there are companies out there professing that their brands are premium, when ultimately what they are selling is the same as the cheaper stuff.
+Just like with HDMI cables, there are companies out there professing that their brands are premium.
+But, ultimately, what they are selling is the same as the cheaper stuff.

-Best ethernet cables for 2021
+Best ethernet cables in 2023

-Great performance around the home
+- Great performance around the home

-Lengths to suit most purposes
+- Lengths to suit most purposes

-Not the fastest bandwidth
+- Not the fastest bandwidth

-One color option
+- One color option

 This one can be ordered in various lengths ranging from 1m to 15m.
-While it certainly may not have the bandwidth of the more expensive cables – 259Mhz and 1Gbps speed, for the majority of people, they probably wouldn’t see massive benefits on their home networks anyway.
-Still, they would also see a marked reduction in the amount of cash in the wallet.
+And while it certainly may not have the bandwidth of the more expensive cables – 259Mhz and 1Gbps speed – the majority of people, probably wouldn’t see a massive benefit on their home networks anyway.
+What you would see with a more expensive cable is a marked reduction in the amount of cash in your wallet.

 The cable boot around the jack is textured and holds the underlying sheath in position.
 It comes in one color – black, and that might not be ideal for all situations if hiding it in the walls or trunking isn’t an option; in fact, this might turn out to be its biggest downfall for you.

-Good performance and bandwidth
+- Good performance and bandwidth

-Question mark over flat cable durability
+- Question mark over flat cable durability

 This may be the first time you have become aware of flat ethernet cables, and they certainly look less obtrusive.
 They work by laying the wire side by side rather than twisting them into a cylinder.

 It’s also white which is much less obtrusive.
 The wires are all copper, and it has gold-plated contacts that won’t tarnish.
 These are well met by a nice shield boot to complete the look.

-Choice of length
+- Choice of length

-Comes in a two-pack
+- Comes in a two-pack

-Great build quality
+- Great build quality

-Only Cat 6
+- Only Cat 6

-Limited color choice
+- Limited color choice

-If you don’t feel the need to go for Cat 7 or even Cat 8 at this stage of your networking adventure, you will be in the market for the best quality Cat 6 cable you can find, and if this offering from Ultra Clarity isn’t the best, it sure must be pretty close.
+If you don’t feel the need to go for Cat 7 or even Cat 8 at this stage of your networking adventure, you will be in the market for the best quality Cat 6 cable you can find.
+And if this offering from Ultra Clarity isn’t the best, it sure must be pretty close.

 How long can my cable run be?